Algeria

 This country page describes, in brief, data that TJET has compiled on regime transitions, intrastate conflict episodes, and transitional justice mechanisms.
 For details on the data included on this page, view the FAQ.

-For Algeria, TJET has collected information on: 13 amnesties between 1979 and 2020; twelve domestic trials starting between 1996 and 2019; two foreign trials starting between 2003 and 2011; one reparations policy created in 2006; and two truth commissions mandated between 2003 and 2019.
+For Algeria, TJET has collected information on: 16 amnesties between 1979 and 2021; eleven domestic trials starting between 1996 and 2019; two foreign trials starting between 2003 and 2011; one reparations policy created in 2006; and one truth commission mandated in 2003.

 Select any transitional justice mechanism in the table below to view a timeline in the figure.